Events Calendar

 Jamie Ann Meyers, Board member

-Jamie Ann is a transexual woman active as a trainer in the Minnesota GLBTA Campus Alliance and in Lutherans Concerned in North America.
+Jamie Ann is a transexual woman active as a trainer in the Minnesota GLBTA Campus Alliance and as a board member of Lutherans Concerned North America.
 She is an advocate for social justice and her training experience focuses on ally development and health in the GLBTQIA community.
 Jamie Ann retired in 2010 as Professor Emerita of Geoscience at Winona State University, and is now using her 39 years of classroom experience to do education on GLBTQIA issues in secular and faith communities.
 She has been married to her wife for 43 years and has two adult children and three grandchildren.
 She joined MTHC in 2008 as a member of the conference planning committee and is looking forward to many years of service to the GLBTQIA community.

 Background